paranim/pararules/README.md

         elif keys.contains(262): # right arrow
           session.insert(Player, X, x + 1.0)

-var session = initSession()
+var session: Session[Fact, FactMatch] = initSession()
 ```

 This is not merely a convenience; there is a very big internal difference.
-Since `defineSessionWithRules` knows all of its rules at compile time, it is able to generate a special type to store the matches.
+Since `defineSessionWithRules` knows all of its rules at compile time, it is able to generate a special type to store the matches (in the example above, this type is called `FactMatch`).
 Normally, matches are stored in tables, which are significantly slower.

 You must call `defineSessionWithRules` at the top-level of your module because it's creating exported types.
 It returns a tuple containing your special `initSession` proc as well as the `rules` tuple (similar to what you'd get from `ruleset`).